VasilisAvgoustakis/citizen-quest/README.md

 - 'd': Toggle stats panel.
 Each press of 'd' toggles to a different panel.
 - 'f': Dumps flags to the javascript console.

+### Globals

+The PlayerApp object can be accessed through the `CQ.playerApp` global variable in the browser console.

+The MapApp object can be accessed through the `CQ.mapApp` global variable in the browser console.

 ## Credits

 Developed by Eric Londaits and Christian Stussak for IMAGINARY gGmbH.